hailongxu/taskorch/README.md

 ### task components
 The task consists of two main parts:
-1. **task body**(Inner Task).
-The core logic of the task, responsible for execution and producing a result.
+1. **Result generation**: The core logic responsible for executing the task and producing a result.
-2. **result distribution**(Inter Task). determine how the result is passed to other CondAddrs
+2. **Result distribution**: Determines how the result is delivered to other tasks identified by `CondAddr`.

 ### Task **Inner** Flow
 1. **Activation**: A task is scheduled once all its required conditions are fulfilled.
-2. **Execution**: The task runs and computes its return value.
+2. **Execution**: The task runs and output single or multiple results.
-3. **Data Passing**: If a `target condaddr` is configured, the return value will be passed on to another task.
+3. **Data Passing**: If a `target condaddr` is configured, the return value will be forwarded to the specified task.
 see [Task creations code](#task-creation-code)

 **Key Notes**: